+National Weather Service updates cold weather alerts for Indiana's winter

-National Weather Service makes changes to its cold weather alerts
+National Weather Service updates cold weather alerts for Indiana’s winter

 New Cold Weather Alerts 10/22

 INDIANAPOLIS (WISH) — Central Indiana typically has a few “wind chill warnings” or “wind chill advisories” in a given winter.

-These terms no longer will be issued as the National Weather Service (NWS) makes changes to its cold weather alerts for this upcoming winter.
+Those terms, however, will no longer be issued as the National Weather Service (NWS) makes changes to its cold weather alerts for this upcoming winter.

 The goal of the changes is to clarify that cold can be dangerous with or without wind.